Educational resource on peptide research. Read our editorial standards →

 Sermorelin vs CJC-1295 vs Modified GRF 1-29: A GHRH Analog Comparison

 Three of the most commonly-discussed GHRH analog peptides for endogenous GH and IGF-1 elevation.
-Here's how they differ, which fits which use case, and what the evidence supports.
+They differ more than the shared mechanism suggests: which fits which use case, and what the evidence supports.

 Read article